Martin Luther King, Jr.

 Near the premature end of his life (1967–1968), the vocabulary in his speeches shifted and he patterned confrontation (and consequently his premature demise) as a result.
 As global tensions increased and public discourse grew more strained, he started more frequently describing events using words associated with conflict and harm instead of joy, love and peace.
 The logical content of his speeches did not change.
 But his most frequently used words did.
 This produced a ratio in which confrontational terms appeared about 1.4 times as often as peaceful ones in his presentations.

-Martin Luther King Jr.’s moral clarity and commitment to peace remained constant throughout his life.
+King’s moral clarity and commitment to peace remained constant throughout his life.
 His logic remained the same.
 His intention at the end of his career was as humane, compassionate, and peace-oriented as it had been at the beginning.

 But there was an accidental shift in word frequency that coincided with unwanted global events.